Piya-Boy/Piya-Boy/README.md

 Full Stack Web Developer
 ------------------------

-studying, and Looking for a freelance job related to web development.
+a Full Stack Web Developer and currently a student.
+I'm also actively seeking freelance work opportunities.
+I specialize in HTML, CSS, JavaScript, PHP, and MySQL

 * 🌍  I'm based in Chiang Rai, Thailand
 * ✉️  You can contact me at [piyaboy097@gmail.com](mailto:piyaboy097@gmail.com)